cconstab/furl/README.md

 The **PIN serves as a shared secret** that enables secure key exchange:

-1. **Key Protection**: Protects the AES encryption key with an additional layer
+1. **Key Protection**: Protects the ChaCha20 encryption key with an additional layer
 2. **Zero-Knowledge**: PIN never leaves the recipient's browser
 3. **Access Control**: Requires both URL and PIN for file access
-4. **Forward Secrecy**: Each file gets a unique PIN and AES key
+4. **Forward Secrecy**: Each file gets a unique PIN and ChaCha20 key

 ### PIN Security Process